Researching Nigerian Legal Information

 3.1.
 Legislature

-The Federal Legislature, referred to as the National Assembly, is responsible for law making and it follows law making procedures as specified in Sections 58 and 59 of the 1999 Constitution.
+The Federal Legislature referred to as the National Assembly, is responsible for lawmaking, and it follows lawmaking procedures as specified in Sections 58 and 59 of the 1999 Constitution.
 The legislature is bicameral and made up of the Senate and House of Representatives.

-The Senate consists of 109 elected members while the House of Representatives has 360 members.
-The membership of the Senate is based on equality of states with each state having three Senators.
+The Senate consists of 109 elected members, while the House of Representatives has 360 members.
+The membership of the Senate is based on the equality of states with each state having three Senators.
 The Federal Capital Territory (FCT) is represented by one senator.
 The number of Representatives elected by each State is determined based on population.

 3.2.
 Executive

-The executive power of the Federation is vested in the President by virtue of Section 5(1)(a) of the 1999 Constitution.
+The executive power of the Federation is vested in the President by Section 5(1)(a) of the 1999 Constitution.
 Such powers can be exercised directly or through the Vice-President or Ministers or officers of the Government.
-Similarly, in the states, the executive power of a state is vested in the Governor and may be exercised directly by the Governor or through the Deputy Governor, Commissioners or other public officers.
+Similarly, in the states, the executive power of a state is vested in the Governor and may be exercised directly by the Governor or through the Deputy Governor, Commissioners, or other public officers.
 See the Nigerian constitution for the functions of the Executive.

 3.3.
 Judiciary

-The Supreme Court is the highest court and all decisions from the court are binding on all other courts.
+The Supreme Court is the highest, and all decisions from the court are binding on all other courts.
 In Nigeria, the state court structure dovetails into the federal court structure at the level of the Court of Appeal.
-The Court of Appeal entertains appeals from the decisions of the High Courts, the Sharia Courts of Appeal and the Customary Courts of Appeal.
+The Court of Appeal entertains appeals from the decisions of the High Courts, the Sharia Courts of Appeal, and the Customary Courts of Appeal.
 Appeals from the decisions of the Court of Appeal go to the Supreme Court.
 In effect the Supreme Court is not only a Supreme Court on federal matters, it is also the final court in respect of state laws.

 4. Primary & Secondary Sources of Information

-Like all jurisdictions of the world, legal literature of the Nigeria is made up of primary and secondary sources.
+Like all jurisdictions of the world, the legal literature of Nigeria is made up of primary and secondary sources.
 The list of these materials is non-exhaustive.
-A number of them are available at the Library of Congress, the Institute of Advanced Legal Studies, London, leading academic and research libraries all over the world.
+A number of them are available at the Library of Congress, the Institute of Advanced Legal Studies, London, and leading academic and research libraries all over the world.

 4.1.
 Primary Sources

 Many law reports have been published over the years in Nigeria.
 However, there is no government organ solely responsible for law reporting.
-There are many commercial law reports even though their life span is rather epileptic because of the prohibitive costs of production.
+There are many commercial law reports, even though their life span is rather epileptic because of the prohibitive costs of production.

 4.1.1.
 Law Reports